hpesoj/gsl-pointers/README.md

     foo f{make_observer{bar()}}; // error: `make_observer(T&&)` is deleted

 As a zero-overhead replacement for `T*`, `observer<T>` does not manage or track the lifetime of what it observes.
-If automatic lifetime tracking is required, alternative approaches such as a signals and slots implementation (e.g. [Boost.Signals2](www.boost.org/doc/libs/release/doc/html/signals2.html)) or `weak_ptr` may be used.
+If automatic lifetime tracking is required, alternative approaches such as a signals and slots implementation (e.g. [Boost.Signals2](www.boost.org/doc/libs/release/doc/html/signals2.html)) or [`std::weak_ptr`](http://en.cppreference.com/w/cpp/memory/weak_ptr) may be used.

 An `observer<T>` has no "null" state and must therefore always point to an object.
 Thus, it enforces the "not null" condition at compile-time, just like `T&`.
 If the ability to represent "no object" is required, `observer<T>` can be combined with `optional<T>`: